Oran-123/Cheap-Chopping-Chops/README.md

 ### WC3 CSS Validator

-The site CSS was tested but no errors were idetnfieid
+The site CSS was tested but no errors were identified

 ![no-errors](assets/images/readme/No-errors.png)